-Five triggers are configured in all new Lodgix accounts.
-It is recommended that you thoroughly read the documentation and reference the existing triggers as you do so.
-You should also have a thorough understanding of Custom Variables prior to enabling your triggers.
+Several triggers are pre-configured in all new Lodgix accounts.
+It is recommended that you thoroughly read the documentation and reference the existing triggers.
+Please make sure to have a thorough understanding of Custom Variables prior to enabling your triggers.

 Triggers Menu Item

 Define the Trigger

 The steps below correlate to the numbers in the image above:

 #1: Title - Give the trigger a name that will be easy to remember and know what it is with a quick glance.

 #2: Conditions - Arrival Day / Departure Day Conditions:

 - The simplest conditions are "Arrival Date will be..." and "Departure Date was..".
 For example to send a pre-arrival checklist to a guest seven days before arrival you would set the "Arrival Date will be..., equal, to 7 days".
 If you wanted to send a survey to a guest 2 days after departure you would set the "Departure Day was" equal to 2 days.

 - Another useful condition is "Departure Date will be...".
 This condition will allow a trigger to be sent during a guest's stay.
 This can be helpful if you want to remind guests of their checkout times and / or any cleaning requirements you might require of the guest upon checkout.
 Setting the condition "Departure date will be...", "equal to", "1 day", for example will send out an email to the guest (or to the primary subscriber or to an employee or to an owner, etc..)
 1 day before the departure date.